lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

     LSP1_TYPE_IDS.LSP7Tokens_RecipientNotification.slice(2).slice(0, 40);

   // we will update the keys for:
-  // - the custom URD of specific TYPE_ID (with our custom URD contract address)
+  // - the custom LSP1 Delegate with a specific TYPE_ID (with our custom LSP1 Delegate contract address)
-  // - the permission of this custom URD contract (this will create a new controller in the Browser Extension) const dataKeys = [
+  // - the permission of this custom LSP1 Delegate contract (this will create a new controller in the Browser Extension) const dataKeys = [
     URDdataKey,
     ERC725YDataKeys.LSP6['AddressPermissions:Permissions'] +